Mitchell0625/dotfiles-okr/README.md

 If this is your first time using NPM, you will have to register for an account and receive access to Alchemy's NPM group.

-Will also need to symlink this folder for your bash_profile

 ## Getting Started

-clone this repo
+1. clone this repo
-cd into project folder
+2. cd into dotfiles folder
-enter 'source .bash_profile

-##Files that need info

-.bash_profile
+3. create .bash_secrets at the root directory of this folder
+4. add 'export NPM_TOKEN='add-your-token' to .bash_secrets
+5. symlink your bash_profile to the home directory
+   (ln -sv ~/dotfiles/.bash_profile ~) --do not enter the ()
+6. enter source brew.sh into terminal
+7. watch the magic happen